simonjosefsson/graphwalker.org/content/docs/gw_model_syntax.md

 * ***GraphWalker*** does not care what colors or shape a vertex has.

 ### Edge
 Represents the transition from one vertex to another.
-It is whatever action is need to be made in order to reach the next state.
+It is whatever action is needed to be made in order to reach the next state.
 It could be selecting some menu choice, clicking a button, or making a REST API call.

-* ***GraphWalker*** only accepts on-way directed edges (arrows).
+* ***GraphWalker*** only accepts one-way directed edges (arrows).
 * ***GraphWalker*** does not care what colors or thickness an edge has.

 ## The Rules